 At the Cedars Academy, our mission is for pupils, regardless of their backgrounds, to make outstanding progress.
 We are committed to exacting high standards, raising attainment and demanding creative excellence.
 Moreover, inspirational teaching, coupled with vibrant and exciting extra-curricular opportunities, ensures our pupils aspire to excellence in all that they do.
 These key values put pupil success at the core of our work.

-Following on from the updated Government directive on school opening The Cedars Academy is now closed to all but children of key workers who have registered for a place.
+Following on from the updated Government directive on school closures in the Leicester and Leicestershire area, The Cedars Academy is now closed from Tuesday 30th June to all students except children of key workers who have registered for a place.

 Young people need and are entitled to access health information and advice.
 They can be referred to the school nurse by themselves, parents or professionals.